dawg6/springboot-benchmark/README.md

     docker compose up --abort-on-container-exit

 This will start up each image, run the benchmarks and then exit.
 Results will be written to the subdirectory ./results (one .txt file for each image)

+The script run_all.bat and run_all.sh have been provided as a convenience.

 ## Results Format